 If the public area in question is either reserved or already in use, that space is not available.
 Space will be granted on a first-come, first-served basis.
 The College will try to provide individuals or organizations access to public areas that support their activity.

-Community spaces: Spaces that have a specific designated purpose of conducting college-related business or educational events at certain times, but may be made available for expressive activities at other times
+Community spaces: Spaces that have a specific designated purpose of conducting college-related business or educational events at certain times, but may be made available for expressive activities at other times by following applicable procedures for the particular space.

 Examples of community spaces include, but are not limited to, galleries, gymnasiums, cafes, parking lots, conference and meeting rooms, and classrooms (when classes are not in session).
 On specific dates and times, these spaces may be made available for reservation through the Events and Conference Services office.
 These community spaces may have written facilities use terms and conditions, usage requirements, and rental usage fees, which are on file with the Events and Conference Services office.